abhit-rana/CustomeAssemblerAndSimulator/README.md

 * automateTesting
 * [ISA-DESCRIPTION](https://github.com/abhit-rana/Toucan/blob/main/ISA-DESCRIPTION.pdf): Information regarding the Instruction Set Architecture(ISA) used in the Assembler and Simulator
 * [Project_Components_Description](https://github.com/abhit-rana/Toucan/blob/main/Porject_Components_Description.pdf): Information regarding the working of the Assembler, Simulator, and Scatter Plot.

+## Instructions to run the Assembler and Simulator